ValaryLim/Alpacash/README.md

 ## Summary of Features
 ### Transactions
-* Scroll through transactions weekly
+* Scroll through transactions weekly and by day
 * Add transactions split by income/expenditure and categories
 * Delete transactions
 * Automatic balance calculation